nullskill/openvscode-server-flutter/README.md

 OpenVSCode Server with Dart and Flutter ready

+Based on [openvscode-server](https://github.com/gitpod-io/openvscode-server) with Dart and Flutter SDK preinstalled.
+Also Dart and Flutter VS Code extensions are included.
+Works fine behined a reversed proxy like Traefik.

-To run a flutter app execute:
+To run a Flutter app execute:
 `flutter run --debug --hot -d web-server --web-hostname 0.0.0.0 --web-port 8080`

+Happy coding 🧑🏻‍💻